Annapurna Base Camp-9Days

 What is the usual number of people in a group for this trek?
 Will I be with other travelers?

 Most groups are tiny, with only 2 to 10 people.
 This makes sure that the guide pays attention to you and that you have a better time overall.
 If you buy a trip by yourself, you will probably be put in a small group with other people who are also trekking.
-You may also set up private hikes.
+You have the option to organize private hikes.

 How fit do I need to be to do this journey comfortably?